Jeffrey-Chung/personal_github_page/content/education/example-current.md

 current: true
 ---

-This is my current university
+This is my current university.
+Sub-major in data analytics.